 Notice the expression, “a man.”
 The Amplified Bible, the Emphasized Bible, and the New American Standard Bible differ from the KJV and NKJV concerning the passage.
 Each of these three versions translates Isaiah 32:2 as a continuation of the preceding verse.
 The concept is: The king will rule righteously and the princes will rule justly, and each of them will be as a hiding place from the wind and a shelter from the storm.

 Since there will be no storms or dry places during the thousand-year reign of the King and His princes, it appears likely that their role as deliverers will begin during the latter part of the week, during the reign of Antichrist.
 Joseph (along with his wife, Asenath) delivered Jacob during the seven lean years, not during the years of abundance of grain.
 (The ceasing of the “grain” after the seven abundant years reminds us that the “grain offering” will cease in the middle of the week.)

-It is interesting to note, in connection with Obadiah 1:21, Paul’s statement: “so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob” (Romans 11:26).
+It is interesting to note, in connection with Obadiah 1:21, Paul’s statement: “so all Israel shall be saved: as it is written, There shall come out of Zion the Deliverer, and shall turn away ungodliness from Jacob” (Romans 11:26).